chi-coyotes-2016/remindr/README.md

 # Deployment instructions

-* Push to Heroku and configure Scheduler accordingly
+* Push to Heroku and configure the Heroku Scheduler and the Twilio account accordingly.

 # Contributors